Speaking of HealthHealthy changes that will make you thankfulNovember 22, 2023

-For example, if you don't consume enough fruits, vegetables or other healthy foods, a multivitamin may be helpful.
-Other instances where a multivitamin could be beneficial are if you have certain food allergies or intolerances, become pregnant, or have a disease or condition that affects nutrient intake.
+For example, if you don't consume enough fruits, vegetables or other healthy foods, a multivitamin may fill nutritional gaps.
+A multivitamin also may be beneficial if you have certain food allergies or intolerances, are pregnant, or have a disease or condition that affects nutrient intake.

 Here are a few tips regarding supplements:

-This label ensures the product meets strength, quality and purity standards set forth by the testing organization U.S. Pharmacopeia.
+This label ensures the product meets strength, quality and purity standards set forth by U.S. Pharmacopeia, a testing organization.

-- Be aware of extras.
-Don't feel the need to purchase products with special ingredients or added herbs, enzymes, amino acids or unusual ingredients.
+Don't feel the need to purchase products with special ingredients, or added herbs, enzymes, amino acids or unusual ingredients.
 These extras usually add nothing but cost.

 Vitamins and supplements can become less effective over time.

-Check with your doctor or pharmacist if you have questions about what vitamin and mineral supplements you should be taking.
+Check with your health care professional or pharmacist if you have questions about what vitamin and mineral supplements you should take.